(c) IEA is a non profit membership organization founded in 2008

 International Equisetological Association Equisetum, Equisetaceae

-International Research Botany Group - International Botany Project - Non Profit Research Institute - Research Service - Botanical Team.
-IEA Promotes Research and Teaching of Taxonomy, Systematics and Phylogeny of Equisetum (Horsetail).
+International Research Botany Group - International Botany Project - Non Profit Research Institute - Research Service

 The IEA is a non-profit scientific association which has as its aim the promotion of the developmental

 study of Equisetum Biology (Equisetology).
 The aim of the IEA is to integrate enthusiasts and scientists working in Equisetum,

 create a representation of the association and to popularize equisetological knowledge.
 The IEA acts as a platform for discussion and cooperation of all enthusiasts and biologists using Equisetum as the objects of their experiments, pure and applied.

 IEA has over 150 active members around the world, including many scientists.

 The International Equisetological Association (IEA) was founded in 2008 and is dedicated to : the development of Equisetum biology; the distribution of Equisetum information; and international cooperation among Equisetologists and Pterydological organizations.
 The Association publishes the IEA Paper and organizes the World Equisetum Program, Research Service (WEP).

 The IEA is a non-profit organization of multinational membership dedicated to the furtherance of all aspects of Equisetum.
 As an organization we support and promote education, research, and conservation in these areas.
 We operate as a formal 'science club' open to all professionals and enthusiasts.
 We are constantly growing and improving.
 Currently, we are primarily concerned popularization of research and the creation of networks of companies and researchers.